26. In Love With Spring: My Novel Online

 She grinned.
 “Maybe I will.
 You guys look awesome, too.”

 Simon tuned his guitar.
-“Let’s hope we play as good as we look.”
+“Let’s hope we sound as good as we look.”

-And they did.
-They were by no means the best musicians there, but the crowd reacted to the songs they chose just like Lisbeth predicted.
+They were the fifth act, and by no means the best musicians there, but the crowd reacted to the songs they chose just like Lisbeth predicted.
 Two of the other entrants were soloists who were both brilliantly talented; but there was no connection with the audience.
 Kevin and Simon were adorably hyper, and Lisbeth bopped around behind her keyboards.
 It was no surprise to anyone that they were the winners.

 “Wait’ll Jules sees our trophy!”
-Simon laughed, holding it up.
+Simon held it up.
 Meanwhile, kids were streaming past, congratulating them.
 Then a voice said, “Hi, Kevvie.
 Remember me?”

-“She’s the keyboardist for the band,” Simon put in, his voice snotty.
+“She’s in the fucking band.”
+Simon shook his head.
 “Are you still drunk?
 Or drunk again?”

-Her turn to be startled.
-“What?
-No, I just didn’t notice her there.”
-Now she grinned.
+“Stone cold sober.
+Just didn’t notice her there.”
+Cleavage girl giggled.
 “Too busy looking at the drummer, I guess.”

 “Girlfriend?
-Huh.”
-The drunk girl shrugged.
-“He sure seemed… single… a couple of weeks ago.”
+Boy oh boy, he sure seemed single a couple of weeks ago.”

 Lisbeth turned to Kevin.
 “What does she mean?”